 iPhotography has a massive range of Lightroom presets available in 4 iconic collections for you to buy.
 You can buy them alongside our Lightroom class or separately.

-If all this talk of Lightroom CC v Lightroom Classic etc and you just want to get right into photo editing then it’s best to join a Lightroom class to understand how to use the software.
+If you just want to get right into photo editing then it’s best to join a Lightroom class to understand how to use the software.

 We’ve also got a bonus module dedicated to Lightroom CC in this flagship online course.